Cameronsplaze/AWS-ContainerManager/README.md

       ls -halt /mnt/efs
       ```

-   - Use `FileZilla` to add/backup files:
+    - (Windows Users) Use `FileZilla` to add/backup files:
       - To add the private key, go to `Edit -> Settings -> Connection -> SFTP` and add the key file there.
       - For the URl, put `sftp://<GAME_URL>`.
 The username is `ec2-user`.
 Password is blank.
 Port is 22.

+    - (Linux Users) Use `scp` to add/backup files:
+      - For example, if backing up:

+        ```bash
+        mkdir ~/Documents/MyBackupDir
+        scp -r <CONTAINER_ID>.<DOMAIN_NAME>:/mnt/efs/* ~/Documents/MyBackupDir
+        ```

+        And because of the ssh config above, all the settings should already have solid defaults.
+That should just work!
+And switch the two arguments to upload instead.

 ### Moving files from Old EFS to New